pk4m/AndroidRemoteServer/README.md

 ## Steps to run
 * Run the Remote.bat file on Windows / Remote.sh on Linux
-* Make sure the IP is not 127.0.0.1, which means the computer is not connected to a network
+* If the IP is displayed with an error message, it means the computer is not connected to a network
+* If there are multiple IP addresses shown then try using either.
+If it does not work then use the others.
+Multiple IPs can be shown in case of multiple connections to the network or virtual network cards are installed.
 * Enter the IP on the Android Remote phone application